mine-cetinkaya-rundel/tidymodels-uscots-2021/README.md

 TO DO: Link to relevant bits in the slide deck

+- Welcome
-- Welcome & Introduction to tidymodels
+- Hello tidymodels
 - Case studies
 - Wrap-up